MonaTaghavi/MonaTaghavi/README.md

 ## Hi there 👋

-My name is Mona Taghavi, PhD.
+👀 My name is **Mona Taghavi, PhD**.
 University lecturer and researcher in Computer Science.

+📫 You can reach me out via [monataghavi.com](http://monataghavi.com)

 ## McGill University